getify/You-Dont-Know-JS/types & grammar/ch5.md

 d;		// ??
 ```

 OK, evil, I admit it.
-No one would write a string of expressions like that, right?
+No one would write a string of expressions like that, right? *Probably* not, but we're going to use it to examine various issues around chaining multiple operators together, which *is* a very common task.

-The result is `42`.
+The result above is `42`.
 But, that's not nearly as interesting as how we can figure out that answer without just plugging it into a JS program to let JavaScript sort it out.

 Let's dig in.